 - Retention Science uses an algorithm to possibly offer the lowest possible discount a subscriber may need to convert, possibly saving you thousands of dollars.
 For this, you’ll have to manually upload the Coupon Codes for each incentive (Coupon).
-While in Klaviyo, it will offer to everyone the same predefined Coupon in the sequence.
+While in Klaviyo, it will offer everyone the same predefined Coupon in the sequence.

-- Retention Science allows you to create Coupons while you’re setting up a Campaign, whereas in Klaviyo you have to go an extra step to do them.
+- Retention Science allows you to create coupons while you’re setting up a Campaign, whereas in Klaviyo you have to go an extra step to do them.

-Part 8: Flows vs. Automation
+9. Flows vs. Automation

-Klaviyo allows you to clearly set the start of an automation and the path a subscriber must go.
+Klaviyo allows you to clearly set the start of automation and the path a subscriber must go.
 When setting up an automation, you can use a visual and very intuitive automation builder, AKA Visual Flows.

 But Retention Science goes further to suggest a more complex route for sending the emails that their AI recognizes as most effective.
 Here’s an example of how it may play out:

 - Two subscribers may have entered your lists at the same time and from the same Lead Capture tool, but using the information they’ve got from aggregated data, after the welcome email one may receive an Offer email while the other a Nurture email.

 - They move your contacts through the different “stages” you’ve populated depending on the subscribers’ actions, not easily identifiable unless you do all the heavy lifting in the backend.